jaswanth04/CapstoneProject/README.md

 http://localhost:9000/

-1) Predict for predicting the news category
+1) Predict page for predicting the news category
-2) Retrain for triger  the news data feed and retrain the model.
+2) Retrain page for trigerring the news data feed and retrain the model.

 Note* if predict tabe do not work .
 Kindly retrain and then use predict.